-How to Diamond Painting (step by step)
+How to Diamond Painting (Step by Step Guide)

 Painting with diamonds may seem like a difficult and intimidating process If you’re not familiar with the process, but we can assure you that once you get the hang of it, you will not only have a beautiful piece of art ready to be hung in your home or office but will also benefit from hours of peace and a rewarding feeling at the end of it.
 To help you get started, here is a step-by-step instructions about how to make your first diamond painting.
 If you are still looking to buy diamond paintings, start from our homepage.
 Read our ultimate beginners guide to diamond painting, we have covered almost everything in our guide that you need to know about diamond painting.

 Set Up Space for Diamond Painting